Unlitofire/nitro-gen-checker/README.md

 # Nitro Gen and Checker

--  Bot that will automatically generates unchecked nitro codes and will check every 10 seconds.
+-  A Programme that will automatically generates unchecked nitro codes and will check every 10 seconds.
+Notifies through Webhook when a Valid Nitro has been Found!

 # Setup